-At least 5 percent of the earth’s crust is made up of iron, making it one of the most abundant resources as well as one of the most troublesome elements in water supplies.
+At least 5 % of the earth’s crust is made up of iron, making it one of the most abundant resources as well as one of the most troublesome elements in water supplies.

-Iron at normal levels is not hazardous in your drinking water, it is considered a secondary contaminant.
+Iron at normal levels is not hazardous in your drinking water and is typically considered a secondary contaminant.
 In fact, iron is a necessary requirement of our bodies.
-About 5% of our bodies required iron is supplied by our tap water.
+About 5% of our body’s required iron is supplied by our tap water.

 There are typically two forms of iron and one iron related bacteria:

 - Soluble Ferrous Iron – This type of iron is completely dissolved in the water and only after sitting a glass on the counter and watching it will you see it start to turn cloudy.
 Usually a muddy or reddish substance appears and then sediment begins to settle on the bottom of the glass.

 - Insoluble Ferric Iron – When soluble ferrous iron come in contact with pressure, such as in a holding tank or even in a glass, the sediment that appears is considered insoluble ferric iron.
 Iron in this form does not dissolve in water.
 If raw insoluble ferric iron is present, your tap water will generally come out with a reddish or brown tint.
 If this type of iron is put in a clear container, you will see these particles settle to the bottom of the glass immediately.

 - Iron Bacteria – These are actually microorganisms that live in some water supplies.
 These bacteria feed on the dissolved iron and oxygen present in the water.
 This action will result in rust looking stains, but also as a byproduct you will see a brown or yellowish slime forming on fixtures such as toilets, faucets or sinks.
 The slime will usually have an odor that can resemble oil or raw sewage.
 A great place to look for this slime is on the inside of your toilet tank, providing you are not using sanitizers in the tank.